 - Whenever you have to actually remember a password, use an xkcd-style password made of four+ random words.
 Passwords in this format are easy to remember and are actually much more secure than ordinary passwords, even if the attacker knows you are using a password in this format.
 I recommend generating these kind of passwords with a tool like this and then adding an especially uncommon word and maybe a symbol or two.

 - Activate two-factor authentication (2FA) on all the accounts you care about.
 At least do this for your email, as someone gaining control of your email can request password reset emails on other sites and use them to log into basically all of your accounts everywhere.
 2FA can be as easy as getting a prompt on your phone verifying that you’re currently trying to log into your account.
 It’s easy and it goes a long way towards keeping your accounts secure.

 - Cover your webcam with tape or a stick-on webcam cover.
-People like Mark Zuckerberg and James Comey are covering their webcams because if someone manages to break into your computer, it is trivial for them to turn on your camera and start recording.
+People like Mark Zuckerberg and James Comey are covering their webcams because once someone manages to break into your computer, it is trivial to turn on the camera and start recording.
 Do you really want the government to see the shameful things you do in the privacy of your own room?

 - Before you click on any link, ask yourself, “Does this seem sketchy?”
 There are a lot of attacks that involve sending someone a malicious link.
 Protect yourself by stopping to think before you blindly click something.
 If it seems sketchy, it’s probably sketchy.
 Here are a few things you can check for if you’re not sure what sketchy URLs look like.